gtewksbury/Microsoft-Bot-Framework-HOL/lab 4 - Bot Builder/README.md

         }
 ```

+And here's what it looks like in the Bot Emulator

+> You'll notice slight variations of how different **channels** render attachments.
+You can visit the [Channel Inspector](https://docs.botframework.com/en-us/channel-inspector/channels/Skype/) to view examples of these variants.

 ![Create LUIS App](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%204%20-%20Bot%20Builder/images/bot-eumulator-hero-card.png)

 > Always be aware of the different **channels** your users might be interfacing with.
 For example, visualizations wouldn't make sense if your bot is integrated with speech-only **channels**.